cantaloupe-project/cantaloupe/README.md

 # Running

-`$ java -jar Cantaloupe-x.x.x.jar -Dcantaloupe.config=/path/to/cantaloupe.properties`
+`$ java -Dcantaloupe.config=/path/to/cantaloupe.properties -jar Cantaloupe-x.x.x.jar`

 It is now ready for use at: `http://localhost:{http.port}/iiif`